The 57-item men’s minimalist packing list I’ve been fine-tuning for over a decade by dumping excess crap and hunting for the best gear.

 - Deep pockets (protection from pickpockets and inadvertent escape of valuables)

 My New Way Shorts from Outlier have exceeded my high expectations for them (even given their high—$125!—price) since I got them a month and a half ago.

 And, most importantly, Kim loves them too!
 Unlike my previous go-to travel shorts, she has no problem with me wearing these out to dinner and other events where I need to be “presentable.”
 So I wear them all the time.

-For more about what I like (and don’t like) about these shorts, see my review of my 3 favorite mens shorts for travel, sports, style, and comfort.
+For more about what I like (and don’t like) about these shorts, see my in-depth review, Outlier New Way Shorts: Overhyped, Imperfect, and Awesome, and my 3 favorite mens shorts for travel, sports, style, and comfort.

 17 oz / 490 g

 - Built-in underwear lining for comfort and so they can be used as a bathing suit as well

 - Big front pockets that can safely hold your phone